 About this website

-This website aggregates content that I’ve littered across the Internet.
+This website aggregates content that I’ve littered across the Internet; think of it like a digital landfill.
 I wrote a small utility to scrape the web which runs daily.
 I structured my website this way to regain ownership of the collection and presentaton of my data.

-If you like the idea of website-as-API, I have some feeds that you can subscribe to.
+If you like the idea of website-as-API, I have specific feeds that you can subscribe to.